 The Trustees of Bellevue Place Education Trust (BPET) sit on the BPET Board.
-This page introduces you to our seven trustees, with a short overview about their background and expertise, along with the Declaration of Interests.
+This page introduces you to our nine trustees, with a short overview about their background and expertise, along with their Declaration of Interests.
 Below also is their attendance records at the recent Board meetings.

 Declaration of Pecuniary and Personal Interests: The Trust is required to publish a record of the trustees business and personal interests annually, through the BPET Board Register of Interests 2017/18 .
 Previous year register of interests for trustees are available on request.

 The trustees of the Bellevue Place Education Trust Board are:

 Claire has held a number of Board level positions, most recently as an owner/director of Place Group Ltd and as the Chair of the Bellevue Place Education Trust.
 As Managing Director of Place Group, Claire has led an organisation that has a 10-year history of supporting major education transformation programmes in the UK.
 Place has helped local authorities raise more than £4bn to rebuild and remodel school buildings, has established 75 new academies and helped set up over 50 free schools.
 She has recently set up an education procurement business consulting company, helping schools focus on optimal back office delivery, efficiency and compliance.
 Claire brings strategic knowledge of the education sector as well as in depth commercial and business experience.